SPECIAL FRONTIER FORCE-OPERATION EAGLE-LIBERATION WAR OF BANGLADESH 1971-72:

 The battle wound is a ‘CONTINUING’ injury and its effects on the entire body are dynamic ones.
 If left unattended, the physical condition of the Battle Casualty deteriorates.
 Hemorrhage or loss of blood from a blood vessel is a major contributing factor to Shock and death.
 Most of those patients with wounds of great vessels of the chest and abdomen bleed to death before getting medical help.
 Bleeding could be; (a) External or visible, or (b) Internal or invisible.
 Apart from loss of blood, injuries damage soft tissues, internal organs and structures like bones and nerves.

 Resuscitation actually means the act of reviving or restoring the vital functions of a severely wounded person.
 Resuscitation involves those procedures which are carried out to counteract the effect of the wound.
 Since the wound is a ‘continuing’ injury and its effects on the entire body are ‘dynamic’ ones, the Resuscitation is a process of ‘continuing’ treatment.
 Since the effects of the wound start as soon as the man is injured, Resuscitation should start as soon as the wounded man is seen.
 Hence, ‘FORWARD’ Medical Care is essential for the survival of the wounded.
 Resuscitation must commence in the ‘Field’ where the Battle Casualty is found.
-The AMC personnel, Medical Officers, Nursing Assistants, and Ambulance Assistants are combatants and it is not unfair to send trained medical personnel in the Combat Zone.
+The AMC personnel, Medical Officers, Nursing Assistants, and Ambulance Assistants are combatants and it is not unfair to send trained medical personnel to the Combat Zone.
 Use of a qualified doctor in the ‘Forward’ location is far more beneficial to the wounded soldier.
-During the Indo-Pak War of 1971, I was present in the Combat Zone and my services were immediately made available to the wounded soldiers and had directly witnessed the benefits of initiating early treatment of Battle casualties.
+During the India-Pakistan War of 1971, I was present in the Combat Zone and my services were immediately made available to the wounded soldiers.
+I witnessed the benefits of initiating early treatment of Battle casualties.
 The concept of ‘Combat Life Saver’ improves the chances of Casualty survival.
 Emergency life saving treatment must start as far ‘FORWARD’ as possible and it must continue as a Casualty is evacuated to the rear.
 It must be understood that swift medical treatment greatly enhances survival.
 AMC must plan to provide Emergency medical treatment of soldiers at or near a Combat Zone to increase the chances of survival.
 The next major problem which contributes to the death of Casualties is that of a faulty Evacuation Plan.
 Lack of transportation is often the primary cause of untimely Evacuation.
-I had personally encountered this problem of lack of transportation during the initial phase of the Indo-Pak War of 1971 but I met this challenge with courage and had taken my patients on a memorable foot journey and had them airlifted.
-My patients had all survived this ordeal.
-The initial treatment in the battle field is important to ensure that the Casualty will stand the journey to the rear.
+I encountered this problem of lack of transportation during the initial phase of the India-Pakistan War of 1971 but I met this challenge with courage and had taken my patients in improvised stretchers on a memorable long march of about 40 miles and had them airlifted in a helicopter.
+All of my patients survived this ordeal.
+The initial treatment in the battle field is important to ensure that the Casualty will withstand the journey to the rear.
 The wounded patient must be able to survive the journey and should not arrive at the Field Hospital dead or dying.

 1. If necessary, establish and maintain an adequate airway.
 The basic mechanisms of respiration should be intact.
 A ‘sucking’ wound of the chest must be immediately sealed.